teaminkling/refresh-21/content/privacy/index.md

 +++
-title = "Privacy"
+title = "Privacy Policy"
-description = "Because even the 2021 Design Refresh needs boring legalese sometimes." author = "FiveClawD" date = "2021-04-28" layout = "about"
+description = "We care about and protect your internet privacy." author = "FiveClawD" date = "2021-04-28" layout = "about"